ti-cortex-m4/demo-java-reactive-streams-old/readme.md

 Reactive Streams is a further development of Reactive Extensions, which was developed in particular to solve the problem of overflow of a slower consumer with a stream of events from a faster producer.
 In simplified terms, Reactive Streams can be thought of as a combination of Reactive Extensions and batching.

-Еhe consumer has the ability to inform the producer of the amount of events he would like to receive.
-This algorithm makes it possible to create systems that work equally efficiently regardless of whether the producer is faster than the consumer or vice versa, or even when performance of the producer or the consumer changes over time.
+The consumer has the ability to inform the producer of the amount of events he would like to receive.
+This algorithm makes it possible to create streams which work equally efficiently regardless of whether the producer is faster than the consumer or vice versa, or even when performance of the producer or the consumer changes over time.

 ![Reactive Streams](/images/Reactive_Streams.png)